 Commentluv – I like it a lot.
 It is great for a site since it attracts a lot of comments.
 Since it offers incentives for commenters it is great for attracting traffic.
 But I had some problems with it.
 My website attracted a lot of spam comments.
-The plugin is great in controlling spam – the kind where I get hit by bots and other “auto” commenting software.
+The plugin is great at controlling spam – the kind where I get hit by bots and other “auto” commenting software.

 So I switched to Disqus – I still LOVE Commentluv a lot.
 I especially like it since it offers a lot of incentives for commenters thus encouraging comments 🙂 And I still proudly recommend it as an affiliate.

 But I chose to use Disqus comments just for convenience – saves time that I used to spend dealing with spam.
 And it also has helped increase the quality of the comments I get.
 I thought I would get lesser comments on my posts after I switched, but the number is not alarming.
 Considering the quality of the comments I get, I’m quite happy.

 Final verdict: I like BOTH Disqus and Commentluv.
 It is just a matter of personal preference and depends on the purpose and potential of a website (and the webmaster).” – Jane Sheeba

 Of course, I’m using Disqus comments on my blog and loving it.
 As you know, Blogger’s default comment system is unlike WordPress, readers can’t comment using name and email without disabling the Anonymous option explicitly.
 As readership grows, I wanted a flexible comment system that serves everyone.
 There’s more.

-However, I’ve never used CommentLuv on my blog but witnessed it’s working for my blogging friends.
+However, I’ve never used CommentLuv on my blog but witnessed it working for my blogging friends.
 Even though the IntenseDebate comment system offers CommentLuv backlinking option, it couldn’t satisfy my vital needs as a comment system for Blogger.” – Mayura DeSilva.